Teaching of Reading and Phonics

 Reading for Pleasure

 One of the key aims of English within the Spring Partnership Trust is to foster a culture of reading for pleasure and to ensure every child finds enjoyment in reading.
 In order to do this, children have time every day to read a book of their choice independently.
 Children are also read aloud to every day by their teacher or another adult, either from the class Power of Reading text or from a different class book.
 Class book corners create a stimulating environment to promote and engage children in reading.
-Weekly reading assemblies give children further opportunities to listen to a variety of texts.
+Regular reading assemblies give children further opportunities to listen to a variety of texts.